groue/GRMustache/Guides/runtime/helpers.md

 });
 ```

-You may even provide a totally different context:
+You may even render a totally different context.
 In the example below, the `{{foo}}` tags embedded in the section will be the only ones that will be rendered:

 ```objc
 - (NSString *)renderSection:(GRMustacheSection *)section withContext:(id)context {